agjoaquin/agjoaquin/README.md

 - 🌱 Student of "Argentina Programa" a course to become full stack web programmer junior, certified certified by the Ministry of Productive Development, the Argentine Chamber of the Software Industry (CESSI) and the National Institute of Industrial Technology (INTI).
 -    In addition to having taken related courses such as those that can be found in my repositories on topics such as Arduino, Python and Microservices architecture
 - 💞️ I’m looking to collaborate on programming projects related to my areas of knowledge, willing to work as a team.
-- 📫 How to reach me -> joaquinmateoaguirre@hotmail.com
+- 📫 How to reach me ->  joaquin.aguirre@ingenieria.uner.edu.ar

 <!---
 agjoaquin/agjoaquin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.